-As one of the oldest YHA groups in the country our history is full of weekends away to beautiful parts of the country.
+Formerly one of the oldest YHA groups in the country, our history is full of weekends away to beautiful parts of the country.
 We still frequently stay at good value YHA accommodation but now also use independent hostels and cottages.
 During the summer months we often have a number of weekends away camping outside.
 We visit most of the best countryside and national parks of England and Wales each year.
 A few places like the Peak District, Brecon Beacons and Somerset are more popular because of their proximity to London meaning shorter travel times.

 Peak District, February 2016 - Photo by Anna

 Weekends away are one of the most enjoyable aspects of our group and something members look forward to.
 We generally car share on the Friday to travel to our destination, depart times and locations will vary, and special consideration made for new members to ensure they are aware of travel opportunities.
 Some members travel and arrive early, others depart and arrive later.
 The only condition is that members ensure they can access the accommodation (i.e. have made arrangements with other members or hostel staff etc).
 Many hostels have a small bar and most offer tea and coffee facilities.
 Apart from really remote locations, most of the places we stay are near to villages, and most villages have a country pub, which is where some members may spend part of their Friday or Saturday evening.